Longform C.V.

 Pandemic parent of 3, Spring 2020 to present

--Flexibility, logistics, creativity, empathy, communication, and basic nursing skills
+-Flexibility, logistics, creativity, empathy, communication, patience, and first aid

 -Toddler and twins